cometbft/cometbft/spec/consensus/bft-time.md

 In the context of CometBFT, time is of type int64 and denotes UNIX time in milliseconds, i.e., corresponds to the number of milliseconds since January 1, 1970.
-Before defining rules that need to be enforced by Tendermint, the consensus protocol adopted by CometBFT, so the properties above holds, we introduce the following definition:
+Before defining rules that need to be enforced by Tendermint, the consensus algorithm adopted in CometBFT, so the properties above holds, we introduce the following definition:

 - median of a Commit is equal to the median of `Vote.Time` fields of the `Vote` messages,